 SVRZ also applied the principle of the natural replacement moment in renovations by immediately replacing old fluorescent and PL lighting with LED lighting and replacing existing gas dryers with electric heat pump dryers.

 The renovated group residences in Ter Schorre, a part of them is already finished.
 By 2025, the entire project will be accomplished.

 With this approach, SVRZ achieved a CO2 reduction of no less than 28% in the period of 2018-2020 and saved over 400,000 m³ of gas per year.
-In the coming years, the implementation of the Energy Transition Master Plan will be continued based on the sustainable multi-year maintenance plan.
+In the coming years, the implementation of the Energy Transition Master Plan will be continued based on the sustainable multi-year building maintenance plan.